-No creature's true nature (their race, type, or origin) can be discerned through any power or ritual.
-Sometimes the attempt obviously (or spectacularly) failes, while other times the result is whatever would be most benefitial to the subject, such as a divination revealing a vampire as a mortal or an elf as human.
+No creature's true nature (their race, type, or origin) can be discerned through attempts at divination can be hazardous. are accessible.
+All attempts to journey to any power or ritual.
+Sometimes the attempt obviously (or spectacularly) failes, while other times the result is whatever would be most benefitial to the (the right thing to do, the good choice) subject, such as a divination revealing a vampire as a mortal or an elf as human.